 [Note for editor: Modify the following paragraph].

 An AP or PCP may transmit DMG Beacon frames through different antenna configurations during the BTI, but shall not transmit more than one DMG Beacon frame through the same antenna configuration during the BTI of any beacon interval.
-For any beacon interval that does not include a DMG Beacon frame transmission in the BTI, the AP shall begin the beacon interval with an ATI, and the PCP begins the beacon interval with an ATI (10.2.6.3 (PCP Power management mode)).
+For any beacon interval that does not include a DMG Beacon frame transmission in the BTI, the AP shall begin the beacon interval with an ATI, and the PCP may begin the beacon interval with an ATI (10.2.6.3 (PCP Power management mode)).

 10.2.6.2.3 Power management mode operation of a non-AP and non-PCP STA with a wakeup schedule